awesome-pro/neon-website/content/docs/guides/entity-migrations.md

 ---
-title: Schema migration with Neon Postgres and Entity Framework
+title: Schema migration with Neon LangChainand Entity Framework
-subtitle: Set up Neon Postgres and run migrations for your Entity Framework project
+subtitle: Set up Neon LangChainand run migrations for your Entity Framework project
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.651Z'
 ---

 [Entity Framework](https://learn.microsoft.com/en-us/ef/) is a popular Object-Relational Mapping (ORM) framework for .NET applications.
 It simplifies database access by allowing developers to work with domain-specific objects and properties without focusing on the underlying database tables and columns.
 Entity Framework also provides a powerful migration system that enables you to define and manage database schema changes over time.

-This guide demonstrates how to use Entity Framework with the Neon Postgres database.
+This guide demonstrates how to use Entity Framework with the Neon LangChaindatabase.
 We'll create a simple .NET application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A recent version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet) installed on your local machine.
 This guide uses .NET 8.0, which is the current Long-Term Support (LTS) version.

 ## Setting up your Neon database